gitkumi/creamy/README.md

 </html>
 ```

-This will generate a pure static HTML so you don't need to think about SSR, SEO, etc.
+This will compile to a pure static HTML so you don't need to think about SSR, SEO, etc.

 Creamy is great for developing static websites.
 If you are developing a JS-heavy application, then Creamy might not be for you.

 ## Installation